 - Reduce the number of overall grant submissions per year

-- Only go after grants that would allow us to continue or expand our existing initiatives (NO NEW PROGRAMS UNTIL NEXT YEAR’S STRATEGIC PLANNING)!
+- Only go after grants allowing us to continue or expand our existing initiatives (NO NEW PROGRAMS UNTIL NEXT YEAR’S STRATEGIC PLANNING)!

-- Only solicit grant funds that would provide multi-year funding with a dollar floor minimum of $100,000
+- Only solicit grant funds providing multi-year funding with a dollar floor minimum of $100,000

-- Include indirect costs into every grant which is now allowed under the new FFR guidelines at 10% for those institutions that do not have set indirect cost rates
+- Include indirect costs into every grant which is now allowed under the new FFR guidelines at 10% for those institutions without set indirect cost rates

-- Continually track new (and appropriately fitting) grant opportunities by monitoring Resource Associates’ Grant Siren.
-This is a free grant alert service that you can tap into by going to: grantwriters.net/grant-siren-sign-up/.
+- Continually track new (and appropriately fitting) grant opportunities by monitoring Resource Associates’ Grant Siren, a grant alert service.

 With all of these strategies in place, Capacity Builders Inc. was (and continues to be) able to properly cover grant expenses of its existing grant employees and resources.
 By writing fewer yet higher dollar multi-year grants, we are able to dedicate the time to track out the dollars needed to pay for those employees whose current salaried grants expire as well as incorporate these expenses in future grants to hopefully be awarded next year.
-We are able to examine the areas of our grant awarded budgets that are lacking and don’t contribute to agency sustainability.
+We are able to examine the areas of our grant-awarded budgets which are lacking and don’t contribute to agency sustainability.
 Such areas include one-time web development services where the organization would be forced to hire an outside subcontractor to provide updates and maintenance by means of agency operational resources.
-By properly budgeting and selecting the right multiyear and high dollar grants, a part of the sustainability task was fulfilled.
+By properly budgeting and selecting the right multi-year and high-dollar grants, a part of the sustainability task was fulfilled.